Dana94/2019-website/blog/2019-11-09-linux-mint.md

 ![Linux Mint home screen](./images/2019-11-09/home-screen.jpg) _Linux Mint home screen_

-This is the step for opting for the dual os route.
-So I will have both lubuntu and Linux Mint side by side and can decide which oe I want to use once I start my computer.
+This is the step for opting for the dual OS route.
+So I will have both lubuntu and Linux Mint side by side and can decide which one I want to use once I start my computer.

 ![Dual OS option](./images/2019-11-09/dual-os.jpg)
 _Dual OS option_